-Bitcoin’s meteoric rise from $2 in 2011, to a staggering $17,000 as of Dec.
-12, 2017, has brought an equally astounding influx of users and speculators.
+Bitcoin’s meteoric rise from $2 in 2011, to a staggering $10,000 as of Dec.
+1, 2017, has brought an equally astounding influx of users and speculators.
 However, as with any time a new technology begins to experience wide adoption, business owners must carefully weigh how it will impact their current operations, the value it will deliver and how it will continue to evolve in the marketplace.
-Not sure what Bitcoin is or how it works?
-You can read this bitcoin overview for a primer.

 This is no easy task, since it requires a blend of technical knowledge and business savvy as well as a deep understanding of what your clients want.
 Before deciding to accept bitcoin – or any cryptocurrency – business leaders should take into consideration the issues with going crypto.

 Bitcoin (which is managed through a public blockchain) is not like a credit card – and it is not really cash, either.
 There is a variable charge for processing a bitcoin transaction it varies, and since each transaction needs to be verified by bitcoin miners, the processing time could be up to 10 minutes long (though it is usually much less).

 Returns and exchanges are a part of doing business, and chargebacks are an unfortunate part of corporate life.
 But since a bitcoin is virtual money, any payments your customers make cannot be returned after a sale.
 For one, there is no phone number to call to request a chargeback.
 While this may be an initial benefit for a business, you will certainly end up with a few dissatisfied clients.

 The rise of the digital transaction